Fortuz/mecanumbot/README.md

 ## Project

 [mecanumbot_microcontrollers](https://github.com/Fortuz/mecanumbot_microcontrollers) - Contains the microcontroller codes for the project
-[mecanumbot_python](https://github.com/fegyobeno/mecanumbot_python.git) - Contains the native python scripts for manipulating the motors
+[mecanumbot_python](https://github.com/fegyobeno/mecanumbot_python.git) - Contains the native python scripts for manipulating the motors.
+Can be found on the robot locally in the ~/Sandbox folder

 ## SSH